29 FAQs about agents and distributors

 If the distributor wants exclusive rights to a territory, you could also negotiate a minimum sales target.

-26. How can I protect my intellectual property and confidential information?
+26. How can I protect my intellectual property and confidential information when working with a sales agent or distributor?

 Your agreement should spell out what use the distributor is allowed to make of your trade marks and other intellectual property.
 For example, the agreement might include that the distributor is prohibited from altering your product packaging.